canonical/charmed-openstack-upgrader/docs/reference/commands.rst

 Commands
 ========

-**COU** offers only two commands; bash completion further simplifies its usage.
+**COU** provides commands to specify the type of operation to perform, as well as commands to define the scope of the operation.
+The bash completion feature facilitates the usage of these commands, simplifying interaction with the tool.

 Plan
 ----

 The **plan** command will analyse the cloud and output a human-readable representation of the proposed upgrade plan.
 It does not require any interaction.
-Refer to the output below for a description of all allowed options.
+Refer to the output below for the description of all available options.

 .. terminal::
     :input: cou plan --help